suprafrontal/hemato.ai.docs/source/index.html.md

 3. Use HTTPS for callback URLs and consider including a cryptographic signature for security.
 4. Do not include PII or PHI in tags or callback URLs.

-For any issues or questions, please contact Hemato.AI support.
+For any issues or questions, please contact support@hemato.ai

 # Health Check